- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 What Does Criminal Sexual Conduct Mean?

 Sex crimes are prevalent globally.
 There are about 463,634 sexual assault victims aged 12 or above in the United States annually.
-Sexual assault refers to any nonconsensual sexual act (see what non-consensual sex mean).
-It involves fondling or intimately touching someone without consent, unwanted sexual penetration (see what is sexual penetration), and forcing someone to participate in oral sex.
+Sexual assault refers to any nonconsensual sexual act.
+It involves fondling or intimately touching someone without consent, unwanted sexual penetration, and forcing someone to participate in oral sex.

 If you have been charged with a sex crime, you should contact an attorney as soon as possible.
-A criminal defense lawyer can help you fight the charges against you to avoid being convicted of sexual assault.
+Our sex crimes lawyers can help you fight the charges against you to avoid being convicted of sexual assault.
 Attorney Nicole Blank Becker is a top sex crime defense lawyer with a proven track record of success.
 Contact Attorney Nicole Blank Becker for a free consultation today.

 What Does Criminal Sexual Conduct Mean?